alhajee/ckan/doc/contributing/issues.rst

 * If in doubt, provide detailed steps for someone else to recreate the problem.
 * A screenshot is often helpful
-* If it is a 500 error / ServerError / exception then it's essential to supply the full stack trace provided in the CKAN log.
+* If it is a 500 error / ServerError / exception then it's essential to supply the full stack trace provided in the FMLD log.

 Issues process
 ==============

-The CKAN Technical Team reviews new issues twice a week.
+The FMLD Technical Team reviews new issues twice a week.
 They aim to assign someone on the Team to take responsibility for it.
 These are the sorts of actions to expect: